kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/detaildesgincamera.md

 3. Communication
     * The camera that we have chosen has 2.4G WiFi/cloud capabilities, which will allow for wireless communication without any external devices.
 4. Field of View
     * The camera that we have chosen has a 130 degree field of view and can pan up to 360 degrees horizontally and 120 degrees vertically.
 These features may not be utilized, but the camera was chosen due to the 130 degree field of view.
 The maximum angle needed in any one of the individual sectors is 87.96 degrees, so by choosing a camera that is able to observe much more area than that, we can accurately get readings of the desired regions.
+In addition, the furthest point that a single camera may have to monitor is roughly 80-100 feet, which would be within a typical recognition range for the camera[4],  and placing the camera as high as 20 feet would provide a high view to see cars at this distance, especially if (in worst case) a smaller car (like a Nissan Sentra) were next to a taller truck (like a Toyota Tacoma).
 5. Maintainability
     * This camera was chosen due to it having “3-8 months of standby time only on battery power, plus the solar panel can quickly achieve 365-day non-stop protection”.
 This allows for minimal maintenance in respect to power.
 The camera is also IP66 waterproof (tested in high-pressure water conditions.
 6. Power
     * The camera has its own power system between the battery which can solely last 3-8 months without being recharged.
 Then, with the solar panel, it will be able to run year round.

 <h2>Camera Features</h2>

 1. 2K Resolution
     * Has night vision options